o0101/futzz/README.md

 ## Pruning!

 Pruning is a revelation.
 And a revolution.
 All I do is prune out all entries that are not counted, and results are still very good and index bytes size is much smaller.
 O(N).
 Awesome.

+## Target precision and recall

+I want to get both between 0.7 and 0.8 or 70% and 80%